1242035/spree/guides/src/content/developer/customization/asset.md

 ### Overriding entire CSS files

-To replace an entire stylesheet as provided by Spree you simply need to create a file with the same name and save it to the corresponding path within your application's or extension's `vendor/assets/stylesheets` directory.
+To replace an entire stylesheet as provided by Viauco you simply need to create a file with the same name and save it to the corresponding path within your application's or extension's `vendor/assets/stylesheets` directory.

-For example, to replace `spree/frontend/all.css` you would save the replacement to `your_app/vendor/assets/stylesheets/spree/frontend/all.css`.
+For example, to replace `viauco/frontend/all.css` you would save the replacement to `your_app/vendor/assets/stylesheets/viauco/frontend/all.css`.

 <alert kind="note">
 This same method can also be used to override stylesheets provided by